May 27 in Indianapolis hockey history

 Happy birthday to …

 Nic Dowd: Center for the Ice in 2009-10, he had had 16 goals and 23 assists in 49 games.
 He also had two goals and four assists in nine playoff games as the Ice advanced to the Eastern Conference Final.
 He went from the Ice to play four seasons at St. Cloud State, where he tallied 52 goals, including 22 in his senior season.
 He was drafted by the Los Angeles Kings in the seventh round of the 2009 NHL Entry Draft, and signed with the Kings in the spring of 2014, tallying three assists for AHL Manchester in his first seven pro games.
 In his first full pro season in 2014-15 with Manchester, he had nine goals and 32 assists in 75 games.
 He made his NHL debut in 2015-16 with the Kings, playing five games.
 He also had 14 goals and 34 assists in 58 games with the AHL’s Ontario Reign.
-A native of Huntsville, Ala., he is 26.
+In 2016-17, he had six goals and 16 assists in 70 games with the Kings.
+A native of Huntsville, Ala., he is 27.